NaluKit/nalu/etc/wiki/zz. Components-RAUS.md

 # Components
+Befor we dig deeper into Nalu some basics you need to know when working with Nalu.

 ## Application Interface
 The application interface provides basic information about the application.
 It has to extend ```IsApplication``` and be annotated with ```Application```.